Katharine Viner: Australia and New York

 In January 2013, Viner's relocation to Sydney to supervise a new Guardian digital edition in Australia was announced; this venture was launched in May 2013.

-Viner delivered the AN Smith Lecture in Journalism at the University of Melbourne in October 2013."A.N.Smith Lecture in Journalism 2013", University of Melbourne D. D. Guttenplan, London correspondent of the American Nation magazine, wrote in March 2015 that "there is no one on either side of the Atlanti Ocean who has thought as deeply as Viner about the relationship between readers, technology and the future of journalism."
-Guttenplan is not totally convinced by Viner's "eagerness to transcend print" in the move to digital media, but commenting about her 2013 speech in Australia, he writes that "her arguments for the importance of reader engagement, and for sustained, original reporting of information that someone, somewhere, wants to keep secret are compelling and convincing."
+Viner delivered the A. N. Smith Lecture in Journalism at the University of Melbourne in October 2013.
+D. D. Guttenplan, London correspondent of the American Nation magazine, wrote in March 2015 that "there is no one on either side of the Atlantic Ocean who has thought as deeply as Viner about the relationship between readers, technology and the future of journalism."
+Guttenplan was not totally convinced by Viner's "eagerness to transcend print" in the move to digital media, but commenting about her 2013 speech in Australia, he wrote that "her arguments for the importance of reader engagement, and for sustained, original reporting of information that someone, somewhere, wants to keep secret are compelling and convincing."